A Site Dedicated to all enthusiasts of Classic Style Banjo

 Radio and Television

 In the late 1920s Val Gielgud was responsible for staging the first variety programmes on BBC radio.
 He brought a young producer from Belfast called John Watt who was put in charge of the new revue section in 1930, and it was he who collaborated with Gordon McConnel and Doris Arnold who were joined by Harry Pepper (Doris Arnold married Harry Pepper in 1943) and they decided to revive Will C.Pepper's 'White Coons' for broadcasting, with Joe Morley as the banjo player, in August 1932.

 The financial security provided to Joe Morley by working with the 'White Coons' on this radio show may have been the reason that the Joe Morley appeal fund, started by Clifford Essex, seems to have been wound up.

-Photograph of the 'White Coons' Doris Arnold at the piano, Dick Pepper to her right, and Joe Morley with banjo, and the W.C. chorus.
+Photograph of the 'White Coons' Doris Arnold at the piano, Harry Pepper to her right, and Joe Morley with banjo, and the W.C. chorus.